privacygmail cleanupemail security

 • No third-party access

-• Stays within Google ecosystem
+• Stays inside Google's ecosystem

 Privacy concerns:

-• Limited to Google's privacy policy
+• Bound by Google's privacy policy

 • Google already has full access

-• Cannot be audited by users
+• Can't be audited by users

 Limitations: